 The registration form needs to be filled in and signed by each participant and its FMN for each vehicle.
 Scanned and sent in PDF format.

-File name must be as follow: Name\Surname (of the individual participant)\Event Venue\Event IMNn°.pdf, i.e.:
+The file name must be as follow: Name\Surname (of the individual participant)\Event Venue\Event IMNn°.pdf, i.e.:

-- JOHN\SMITH\Bonneville\197\01.pdf

-- ALICE\DUPONT\Elvington\197\02.pdf
+- JOHN SMITH Bonneville 197 01.pdf - ALICE\DUPONT\Elvington\197\02.pdf

-- 2) VEHICLES PICTURES:
+2) VEHICLES PICTURES:

-Pictures of the vehicle need to be sent as follow: All the pictures of the vehicle must be in .jpg or .jpeg format.
+Is it strongly recommended to send pictures of the vehicle to be sent as follows:

-Each file (picture) name must be as follow: Name\Surname (of the individual participant)\Event Venue\Event IMNn°\name of the i.e.
+- All the pictures of the vehicle must be in .jpg or .jpeg format. - Each file (picture) name must be as follow: Name\Surname (of the individual participant)\Event Venue\Event IMNno\name of the i.e.